Kiingy/MuteWoWSounds/README.md

 The sound kit ids can be found from the sounds tab of the NPC page on wowhead you opened earlier.

-To mute the raptor sounds:
+So back to the raptor mount example:

 `raptor mounts - 704,705,706,707`

 Or as long as each is on a new line you can also break this down further if you prefer, like so: